ethansalonga/kirasearch-react/README.md

 <h3 align="center">KiraSearch React App</h3>

   <p align="center">
     KiraSearch is an anime database search linked to the website MyAnimeList through the Jikan API.
+Main functions of app include displaying of individual anime information and dynamic searching by keyword.
 This passion project served as a way for me to increase my proficiency in JavaScript and React, as well as learning how to work with data through a public API.
-This project has currently been deployed through Heroku as the functionality is pretty much complete, though small quality of life changes still need to be made at a later date.
+KiraSearch has currently been deployed through Heroku as the functionality is pretty much complete, though small quality of life changes still need to be made at a later date.
 </div>

 ### Built With